ocpi/ocpi/OCPI.md

 This overview shows the back-offices of the (service) provider and the (charge point) operator, including the role of the driver.
 OCPI is a stack of interfaces that enable a driver to find and make use of a chargepoint in an informed way.

-It all starts with finding a charge location that has a connector available that fullfills the needs of the driver.
+It all starts with finding a charge location that has a connector available that fulfills the needs of the driver.
 The 'Find' interface supports these actions in such a way that the driver is capable to query the operators on it's own or via an aggregator like the provider.

 When an applicable charge location is found, a spot at that location may be reserved - or - the driver is able to keep track of status changes on the availability at that charge location via the Subscription mechanism.
-Again, this may be done directly at the operator - or - via an aggregating services like the provider.
+Again, this may be done directly at the operator - or - via an aggregating service provided by the provider.

-The moment a driver start charging the car, there may be smart-charging capabilities available or automatically enabled.
-The Authorization and Smart Charging interface support several situations to get a charge session started and the Subscription interface delivering notifications (NDR) will keep the driver informed on progress and possible issues during the charge session.
+The moment a driver starts charging the car, there may be smart-charging capabilities available or automatically enabled.
+The Authorization and Smart Charging interfaces support several situations to get a charge session started and the Subscription interface delivering notifications (NDR) will keep the driver informed on progress and possible issues during the charge session.

 Finally at the end of a charge session, a billing record in the form of a CDR provides all details  and enables the complete financial handling of the full session.